hasindu2008/slow5lib/python/README.md

 #### `get_read_list(read_list, pA=False, aux=None)`:

 Access a list of specific reads using a list `read_list` of unique readIDs.
-This is a random access method using the index, so order of readIDs does impact access speed.
+This is a random access method using the index.
+If an index does not exist, it will create one first.
 + If readID is not found, `None` is returned.
 + pA = Bool for converting signal to picoamps.
 + aux = `str` '<attr_name>'/'all' or list of names of auxiliary fields added to return dictionary, `None` if `<attr_name>` not found